Luis Alberto de Herrera: Family

 He was married to Margarita Uriarte (widow of Alberto Heber Jackson) with whom he had one daughter, María Hortensia.

 His grandson Luis Alberto Lacalle served as President of Uruguay in 1990–1995; and his great-grandson Luis Alberto Lacalle Pou served as a deputy from 2000 to 2015 and as a senator from 2015 until he was elected President in 2019.

-Ideas and legacy

-Knowing about Herrera's ideas is essential in order to understand the National Party of Uruguay.
-He was an advocate of Americanism and Nationalism; a traditionalist, his style was that of a typical caudillo, but in a more urban style.
-He practically dominated his party's life as a leader.